Safari West reopens, bringing back touch of Africa to Sonoma County

 Tigers and lions at the Bronx Zoo in New York contracted COVID-19 in March and have recovered, Lang said.

-The “Sonoma Serenghetti” at Safari West accommodates some 80 species of primates, carnivores, hoofed animals, birds and a few reptiles, including rhinoceroses up to 8,000 pounds and giraffes up to 18 feet tall.
+The “Sonoma Serengeti” at Safari West accommodates some 80 species of primates, carnivores, hoofed animals, birds and a few reptiles, as well as rhinoceroses up to 8,000 pounds and giraffes up to 18 feet tall.

 Human visitation is by reservation only, every day but Christmas.